Property Flood Resilience Training for Surveyors

 - Understanding the variety, diversity, characteristics and limitations of property level flood defence measures

 - Understand the influence of people, budgets, health and safety and maintenance when considering the selection and delivery of flood resistance and resilience measures

 Tasks/practical exercises include:

 - Identifying features of both construction and design of a property and how these affect the way the building will perform in a flood

 - Understand how these assumptions and the knowledge gained during a survey will affect the selection of a floor resisting or flood resilience scheme.

-- Designing a flood resistance or resilience scheme for a sample building to offer predictable and reliable levels of protection.
+- Designing a flood resistance or resilience scheme for a sample building to offer predictable and reliable levels of resilience.

 Property Flood Resilience Training for Surveyors Dates